Kiku Matsuri (Chrysanthemum Festival)

 The following description was submitted by the event organizer.

 In this special, two-day exhibition, Ikebana International celebrates the chrysanthemum.
 Ikebana International first celebrated Kiku Matsuri, the Chrysanthemum festival, at Portland Japanese Garden in 1983.
-On September 9 and 10, local Ikebana artists from various schools or styles will create arrangements featuring chrysanthemums, known as kiku in Japanese.
+Local Ikebana artists from various schools or styles will create arrangements featuring chrysanthemums, known as kiku in Japanese.

 Kiku Matsuri, or Choyo no Sekku, observed in Japan on September 9, is the final of the five seasonal Go-Sekku festivals in Japan’s traditional lunar calendar.
 Chrysanthemums symbolize longevity, dignity, and nobility.
 A 16-petaled chrysanthemum even appears on the imperial family crest.
 The flower has been cultivated in Japan since it was first introduced in China in the 8th century.